 So, here we go!

 Regarding CBD, Florida has a clear definition that tells about the product.
 So, a product is CBD if you have taken it from its plant.
 Also, it should not carry any controlled substances in it.
-Any product made in the United States must carry hemp and CBD labeling if it is in this category.
+Any product in the United States must carry hemp and CBD labeling if it is in this category.

 Your product should carry labels outside the box and the container.
 So, the only CBD products they permit are from hemp, and these should be edible or drinkable.
 If you have an online setup, you should ensure the manufacturer is allowed to manufacture the product.
 So, here are some Florida hemp labeling requirements you need to keep in mind.